16. Environments and evaluation (*)#

 ## <environment: R_GlobalEnv>

 It is the global environment again.
 If R used the so-called dynamic scoping, we would see the local environment of the function that invoked the one above.
-If this were true, we would have access to the caller’s local variables from within the callee.
+If this was true, we would have access to the caller’s local variables from within the callee.
+But this is not the case.

 Important